 Make sure you’ve got the temperature right and add some bubbles and salts, and the result is a hot bath that can really help with muscle recovery.

-Ice baths, or cold water immersion, is the complete opposite of hot baths.
+Ice baths, or cold water immersion, are the complete opposite of hot baths.
 When you think of them, relaxation is the last thing on your mind.
-The idea is that you take a 10-15 minute dip in ice-cold water once you have completed an intense exercise session, which is why they are so well known for being Olympic athletes choice of bath.
+The idea is that you take a 10-15 minute dip in ice-cold water once you have completed an intense exercise session, which is why they are so well known for being Olympic athletes’ choice of bath.

 They are used to constrict the blood vessels, which helps reduce the onset of DOMS (delayed onset muscle soreness).
-They are also used to assist the central nervous system so that you can sleep better and limit the inflammatory response, which reduces the amount of inflammation in muscles and helps you recover faster.
+They are also used to assist the central nervous system so that you can sleep better and limit the inflammatory response, reducing inflammation in muscles and helping you recover faster.

 Alternative Methods for Muscle Recovery